 Access to Vassal’s invention is wide open.
 Its transmissions defy encoding, password protection, jamming, or other electronic interference or restriction.
 It broadcasts everywhere, so that anyone can access anyone else’s device.
-Anyone can relay its transmissions to other people via email, mobile messaging, streaming, networking, portable drives, audiovisual media, word of mouth, etc. Telephone and cable companies, broadcasters, and other communications providers will not be able to patent or otherwise monopolize it, nor will governments be able to license or regulate it.
+Anyone can relay its transmissions to other people via email, mobile messaging, streaming, networking, portable drives, audiovisual media, word of mouth, etc. Social media corporations, telephone and cable companies, broadcasters, and other communications providers will not be able to patent or otherwise monopolize it, nor will governments be able to license or regulate it.
 Even the most authoritarian governments and organizations will be unable to prohibit, censor, limit, or otherwise control its use.

 Surveillance conducted by governments and other organizations can be oppressive: cameras and bugging devices everywhere, phone- and Net-tapping, online stalking, GPS tracking, data mining, etc. When everyone does it, however, as everyone soon will, and when everyone is subject to it, as everyone soon will be, surveillance will become a power that all people wield.

 Vassal’s device will evolve.
 Other inventors and engineers will expand its capabilities.
 They will add features, and make devices that do more and better.